 First, let’s look at a few words and phrases here:

 - “Out of one of them.”
 This is referring to the previous verse which says, “Therefore the he goat (Greece) waxed very great: and when he was strong, the great horn was broken (Alexander dies); and for it (from it) came up four notable ones (his generals) toward the four winds of heaven.”
 (Verse 8).
-Verse 9 begins by saying, “and out of one of them …” This is referring to the four winds (north, east, south, west).
-“Out of one of the four winds came forth a little horn.”
+Verse 9 begins by saying, “and out of one of them …” This is actually referring to the four winds (north, east, south, west), that is mentioned and not to the four horns (the four divisions of Greece) - “Out of one of the four winds came forth a little horn.”

 - “The Pleasant land.”
 This refers to Jerusalem.
 Since the little horn is seen traveling “toward the south, and toward the east, and toward the pleasant land (Jerusalem) in the southeast, then the little horn came out of the northwest.